dukejones/theme-bobthefish-colorscheme-monokai/README.md

 Use
 ---

-Examples here are using [triton](https://github.com/dukejones/triton), but it should also work with other package managers.
+Examples here are using [triton](https://github.com/dukejones/triton), but it should also work with other fish shell package managers.

 ```fish